To Power of Words to Empower Women: Five questions to poet Amanda Gorman

 No surprise either: her foreword is a poem.
 It is about words after all, and sharing them.

 Words are everything and everywhere.
 They enable us to model the types of leadership and change we hope to see in our communities.
-For example, in general I tend to notice women leaders more using a rhetoric of hope, compassion, and fairness.
+For example, in general I tend to notice women leaders more so using a rhetoric of hope, compassion, and fairness.
 That type of language not only restructures how we think about women leaders, and all the gifts they bring to the table, but also leadership in general, which should be unafraid of empathy and generosity.

 Is today’s youth ready to become tomorrow’s change makers?